What better way to obtain ideas for your blog than straight from the horse’s mouth?

 They’re Already Based on Real Customer Intent

-If a customer has asked you a question, you don’t need to consider whether or not the question itself is valid or being searched.
+If a customer has asked you a question, you don’t need to consider whether the question itself is valid or being searched for.
 You may have to do a little digging to figure out a topic while you’re conducting keyword research, but here, you have it delivered on a silver platter.

-Part of the heavy lifting is done, and you can create a tonne of blog post topics and content ideas from FAQs alone.
+Part of the heavy lifting is done, and you can create a significant number of blog post topics and content ideas from FAQs alone.
 They’re what people are actually asking for and are perfect for SEO.

 They Create Easy Opportunities for Long-Tail Keywords

-Most FAQs and more nuanced questions your audience may ask naturally form long-form queries.
-They’re structured in a specific manner where the intent behind the question is clear, and so is the answer.
+Most FAQs and more nuanced questions your audience may ask naturally take the form of long-form queries.
+They’re structured in a specific manner, with the intent of the question clear and the answer equally so.

-These long-form queries are ideal for targeting low-competition rankings as part of a long-tail keyword blog strategy and establishing a robust content foundation on your website.
-You can bundle some of these questions together to create natural content clusters within your blog, further strengthening topical authority.
+These long-form queries are ideal when you turn FAQs into blog posts designed to target low-competition rankings as part of a long-tail keyword blog strategy and establish a robust content foundation on your website.
+You can bundle some of these questions into natural content clusters on your blog, further strengthening your topical authority.

 They’re Quick to Outline and Easy to Write